-- 1. Post to your blog a minimum of 12 times during the course of your internship. - 2.
+Post to your blog a minimum of 12 times during the course of your internship.

 Add a minimum of 12 comments to other PWE internship blogs during the semester.

-Requirement #3: Participate in four eCampus chats with ENGL 491A advisor and fellow interns

-We will meet in our class's eCampus chat room at four different points during the semester.
-The purpose of these discussions will be to help me keep track of your progress; to give you an opportunity to share your successes and to ask questions about problems or concerns you may be facing; to learn from your peers about how they are handling their professional writing internships; and to ensure that you make steady progress on your final portfolio and poster presentation.
+Requirement #3: Attend four meetings with ENGL 491A advisor and fellow interns We will meet in small groups (3 or 4 interns per group) throughout the semester.
+The purpose of these meetings will be to help me keep track of your progress; to give you an opportunity to share your successes and to ask questions about problems or concerns you may be facing; to learn from your peers about how they are handling their professional writing internships; and to ensure that you make steady progress on your final portfolio and poster presentation.